viewzavr/vr-cinema/local_data_server/README.md

 Inspect subdirs to multiple data.csv and show their overview with screenshots.
 Currently if data.csv exist in specified dir, it will start as is.
 In other case, a search of data.csv files is performed and they are shown in index screen.

+# R-FRESH-FILES
+When sending files, it should be served with valid responce headers so browser will cache them smartly, say with e-tag of if-modified-since checking on each ongoing request to same resource.